Understand DOC's requirements

 - who else needs to be involved to discuss your project?

 Set up discussion with DOC

 Put aside time to invite your local DOC office to a discussion.
-This will be an opportunity for DOC to understand your group's plan, give relevant advice/information and feedback if what your group is proposing is right for public conservation land.
+This will be an opportunity for DOC to understand your group's plan, give relevant advice/information and feedback on what your group's project proposal.